hsmi135/Intro_Week1/README.md

-# Welcome to Introduction to Computiong for Biologists (BIOL 4800)
+# Welcome to Introduction to Computing for Biologists